 On 10th May 1933, in the square at the State Opera, Berlin, the students burned more than 25,000 volumes of ‘un-German’ books.
 In many other university towns, nationalist students conducted torch lit parades against the un-German spirit.
 Students threw the banned books into the bonfires at the meeting places with great joyous ceremony.

-Following are few of the most popular and important literary works that were burned during The Nazi Book Burnings with tremendous scorn and despise.
+Following are few of the most popular and important literary works that were burned in the course of The Nazi Book Burnings during second world war with tremendous scorn and despise.

 A Farewell to Arms by Ernest Hemingway